Assessing the Performance of Leja and Clenshaw-Curtis Collocation for Computational Electromagnetics with Random Input Data: Numerical Experiments

 \subsubsection{Surrogate-based sensitivity analysis}

-As a final numerical experiment, we use the surrogate models to replace the original model in a Sobol sensitivity analysis \cite{sobol2001}.
-We employ the sampling-based algorithm suggested in \cite{saltelli2002} and discussed in Section~\ref{sec:quad_postproc}.
-We opt for an input sample of size $M=10^4$, thus requiring $3 \cdot 10^5$ model evaluations.
-On a standard desktop and assuming no use of parallel computing resources, this number of evaluations can be executed in 2-3 minutes, using a surrogate model with 5000 terms.
-Using the original model would result in approximately 3.5 days of computation, on the same machine.
-We only present results corresponding to a Leja-based surrogate, however, almost identical results have been obtained with the Clenshaw-Curtis rule.
+As a final numerical experiment, we perform a surrogate-based Sobol sensitivity analysis \cite{sobol2001}.
+To that end, we employ the two approaches discussed in Section~\ref{sec:quad_postproc}, namely the sampling-based algorithm from \cite{saltelli2002} and the change-of-basis method suggested in \cite{buzzard2013, porta2014}.

+In the former case, we opt for an input sample of size $M=10^4$, thus requiring $3 \cdot 10^5$ model evaluations.
+On a standard desktop and assuming no use of parallel computing resources, this number of evaluations can be executed in 2-3 minutes, using a surrogate model with $5000$ terms.
+Using the original model would result in more than $100$ days of computation, on the same machine.
+The change-of-basis method is even more efficient, yielding the sensitivity results in less than $3$ seconds, again considering a surrogate model with $5000$ terms.
+In both cases the cost of the sensitivity analysis can be regarded as negligible next to the costs for constructing the surrogate model.

+The sensitivity analysis results are presented in Figure~\ref{fig:sterngerlach_sobol}.
+We only present results corresponding to a Clenshaw-Curtis-based surrogate model, however, almost identical results have been obtained with the Leja rule.
+We omit all parameters with contributions below $1\%$, i.e. with Sobol indices smaller than $0.01$.
+The sum of all first-order Sobol indices is equal to $0.997$ using the sampling-based approach and equal to $0.98$ using the change-of-basis approach.
+Therefore, we only present first-order Sobol indices, since sensitivities of higher order may be safely omitted.

+With the exception of an $1\%$ difference observed for parameters $w_2$ and $x_1$, both approaches yield almost identical results.
+We note that the sensitivity results obtained with the change-of-basis approach coincide with the ones derived after an adaptive generalized polynomial chaos approach, similar to the one presented in \cite{conf/enumath/Migliorati13}, i.e. by directly constructing a Legendre-chaos approximation without any basis transformation.
+Considering the sampling-based sensitivity analysis and its good agreement with the other two approaches, we may conclude that the surrogate model has reliably substituted the original one in this study.